janny801/youtube-discordbot/README.md

 - `!playlist <playlist name or YouTube URL>` – Searches for a playlist and adds all videos to the queue.
 - Automatically moved to the next song in the queue once the current one finished.

+## Future Development

+This repository remains available for reference purposes, but active development has stopped.
+Feel free to fork and update it if you'd like to modernize the bot.